Database Queries

 .compile();

-final var alias1Index =
+final int alias1Index =

 preparedListQuery.getQueryResultFormat().getPlainRecordFormat().getFieldIndex("alias1");

-All fields belong to queried table
+All fields belong to the queried table

-If all the fields come from the queried table, there is a shorter method that will use the field name as alias:
+If all the fields come from the queried table, there is a shorter method that will use the field name as an alias:

 .withAliasedFields(